-- Men Are Strong, Women Are Pretty: Men are expected to demonstrate their toughness.
-Women are expected to demonstrate gentleness and delicateness in the form of beauty.
+- Men Are Strong, Women Are Pretty: In which men are expected to demonstrate their toughness, while women are expected to demonstrate gentleness and delicateness in the form of beauty.

 - Men Are Uncultured: Since men are "tougher" and more suited for action and violence, they don't know the first thing about civility.

 - Men Use Violence, Women Use Communication: Men struggle to solve any problem without violence, while women use savvy and communication.